New

 The AI Interviewer Speaks First

 The conversation opens with a warm greeting from the AI interviewer.
 The participant hears a natural-sounding voice that introduces the topic and asks the first question.
-The AI interviewer's name and avatar are displayed on screen.
+The AI uses ElevenLabs Conversational AI for lifelike, expressive speech.

-There is no need to press a button to talk.
-The system detects when the participant is speaking and when they have finished.
+There is no push-to-talk button.
+The microphone is always listening, and the system automatically detects when the participant is speaking and when they have finished.
 It feels like a real phone call or video chat — just talk, pause, and the interviewer responds.

 Real-Time Follow-Up Questions